ljonesdesign/560_Assignment_01/README.md

 ### 6. Math:

 Create a program which asks your user to input three different `int` numbers.
 (We won't worry with validating the numbers to ensure they are unique-yet) Store each `int` number as a variable.
-Write an expression which multiplies the first two numbers and then raises the product of those two numbers to the power of 2 (squares the number) then subtract the third number.
+Write an expression which multiplies the first two numbers and then raises the product of those two numbers to the power of 2 (squares the number) then subtract the third number from the result of the previous operation.

 ### 7. Currency Formatting